jacksondavidprice-ui/commander-and-soldier-prompts/README.md

 ## Quick Start

+### 1. Approve everything mode
+Put Cursor in YOLO(deprecated) / approve everything mode.

-### 1. Start Legate
+### 2. Start Legate
-Open a Cursor window, paste the Legate prompt.
+Create a new agent in Cursor, and paste the Legate prompt.

-### 2. Start Legionaries
+### 3. Start Legionaries
-For each legionary you want, open a new Cursor window and paste the Legionary prompt with their number:
+For each legionary you want, create a new agent and paste the Legionary prompt with their number:

 > "You are legionary-1"